material-components/material-components-web/packages/mdc-card/README.md

 This area is used for displaying the bulk of the textual content of the card.
 Use the `mdc-card__supporting-text` CSS class.

+You can use the `mdc-card__supporting-text--border` option to place a divider line to separate this `mdc-card__supporting-text` element from a previous element.
+This should not be used on the first contect block inside a `mdc-card`.

 ### Horizontal blocks